 To receive academic credit, students will need to do the following:

-Submit a Exploratory Academic Internship Proposal (usually two paragraphs is sufficient) to the Exploratory Internship Oversight Committee (EIOC) identifying two things:
+- Submit an Exploratory Academic Internship Proposal (usually two paragraphs is sufficient) to the Exploratory Internship Oversight Committee (EIOC) identifying two things:

 - First, give the experience provider name and function, location of the internship, beginning and ending dates of internships, and any other pertinent details regarding the internship.

 - Second, describe how this exploratory internship will aid in the selection of a major and/or career path.